From wineries, to relaxing natural springs, coastlines and peninsulas. The gateway to all things wonderful

 Domaine Chandon Winery

 Domaine Chandon Winery is located in the Yarra Valley and is said to be one of Australia’s oldest and most prestigious wine regions.
 The winery was established by French Champagne house Moet & Chandon back in 1986.
-Visitors to Chandon Winery are allowed to do a self-guided tour which is open daily from 10.30am to 4.30pm.
+Visitors to Chandon Winery are allowed to do a self-guided tour.

 Chandon Winery, 727 Maroondah Highway, Coldstream, VIC, 3770.
 Phone: 03 9738 9200.
 Open daily from 12pm to 4pm every day except Christmas Day & Boxing Day.